-The following description of Juniata College Tax-Sheltered Annuity Plan (the "Plan") provides only general information.
+The following description of the Juniata College Retirement Plan (the "Plan") provides only general information.
 Participants should refer to the plan document for a more complete description of the Plan's provisions.

 General

 The Plan is a defined contribution plan covering substantially all non-student employees of Juniata College (the "College").
 Such employees become eligible once they meet certain service requirements.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").